5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 or any combination of them.

-In order to achieve that you need to add the (optional) section `[Components]` and list all the files involved there.
+To achieve that you need to add the (optional) section `[Components]` and list all the files involved there.
 You can then create additional lines in the `[Task]` section that link to those lines in `[Components]`.

-The user is then presented a list of check boxes that allow her to select the options she's after.
+The user is then presented with a list of check boxes that allow her to select the options she's after.

-Note that `cm:CreateDesktopIcon` refers to a message `CreateDesktopIcon` which can be modified if you wish so; the `cm` stands for "Custom Message".
-For that you would insert the (optional) section `[CustomMessages]` like this:
+Note that `cm:CreateDesktopIcon` refers to a message `CreateDesktopIcon` which can be modified if you wish.
+The `cm` stands for _Custom Message_.
+For that, you would insert the (optional) section `[CustomMessages]` like this:

 ~~~
 [CustomMessages]